 Can I drive with a bad caliper?

-Yes, you can, but it is not recommended to continue using the car if the caliper piston is damaged, is some way.
-Insufficient work of calipers can lead to loss of control of the vehicle, ineffective braking and also may cause accidents.
-It is better to get it replaced before continue using the vehicle.
+Yes, you can, but it is not recommended to continue using the car if the caliper piston is damaged, in some way.
+Insufficient work of calipers can lead to loss of control of the vehicle, ineffective braking, and also may cause car accidents.
+It is better to get it replaced before continuing to use the vehicle.